maheshda-aws/aws-beamline-devtools/README.md

 # AWSBeamlineDevtools
-AWS Beamline Devtools is an environment users to perform interactive data analysis  using jupyter notebooks with Spark on EMR.
-This command line utility makes it easy for analysts and data engineers to manage dedicated or shared sandbox spark clusters on EMR.
+AWS Beamline Devtools is a utility for users to perform interactive data analysis  using jupyter notebooks on top of Spark on EMR.
+This command line tool makes it easy for analysts and data engineers to manage dedicated or shared sandbox spark clusters on EMR for interactive querying and development.

-Users can attach their notebook instance with existing shared/dedicated EMR cluster or they can also create a new cluster by providing appropriate parameter.
+Users can attach their notebook instances with existing shared/dedicated EMR cluster or they can also create a new EMR cluster by providing appropriate parameters.

 ## Architecture Diagram
 ![Architecture](https://i.ibb.co/kKHdB6r/Beamline-Dev-Tools.jpg)